 Once a tender process has started, there must be no contact with any of the bidders unless it is through a clarification process.
 Clarification questions usually relate to the contract or the specification and responses are time sensitive.
-Clarification responses are the responsibility of the Project Manager and Procurement,
+Clarification responses are the responsibility of the Project Manager and Legal, although please keep Procurement Services informed of progress.

-- 9.1 All adverts and contract award notices must be published as per Table A requirements. - 9.1.1 See Rule 34 (Glossary of Terms) for the meaning of "WTO GPA Threshold" and "Find a Tender".
+- 9.1 All adverts and contract award notices must be published as per Table A requirements. - 9.1.1 See Rule 34 (Glossary of Terms) for the meaning of "EU Threshold" and "OJEU".